nycmeshnet/nycmesh.net/content/blog/how.md

 * By joining the free network, you agree to extend the network to others under the same conditions.

 As the network grows, people may want to build businesses around the network.
 This is generally a good thing as the businesses will need the network to be stable and will help in doing this.
 The license will prevent any business from closing up the network and unduly profiting from it.

+**Sustainable funding model**

+Our sustainable model is very simple- new members pay a set amount that covers average hardware costs on an install, and we ask for $20/month donation.
+Nearly everyone pays this as it is very small compared to the ISP fees which start around $70/month.

+So that's it- we have an install fee to cover hardware and $20/month covers our data center rentals.
+We are lucky in that all of our bandwidth is donated.
+We don't rent an office or storage space, we don't have any employees.
+For storage, install leaders store the gear in their apartments.

+We have received two grants so far, totaling $40,000.
+We've used this to help set up supernodes and hubs.
+So basically grants help us expand faster.

+If you try to do everything by grants, the project will fail when the grants runs out.
+It is two years since we've received any grant money and we are still expanding, entirely due to the install fee and $20/month donations.

+Keep your monthly expenses as low as possible.
+Don't rent rooftop space unless it is in a data center.
+Don't rent an office space.
+Try to get donated everything.

+**Volunteers**

+Our network has more volunteers than the average community-owned network.
+This is partly because it is a big city, but also we've worked hard to encourage people to join and get involved.

+Every non-profit will tell you that managing volunteers is difficult.
+If you are not paying people it is hard to keep them around.
+Volunteers are often between jobs so they will disappear when they get the new job.
+The only secret here is to get as many volunteers as you can and encourage them to participate in all aspects of the network.
+We have about 30 hard-core volunteers and many more part-time volunteers and nearly all of them do rooftop installs and online help.
+We don't have specific titles, and this encourages everyone to do a bit of everything.

+Organizing takes a lot of time, and we mostly make decisions through small meetings with whoever is most involved with an issue.
+You don't want everyone at every meeting.

+One title we do have is "install leader".
+This is someone who can complete a rooftop install by themselves if necessary.
+Usually a rooftop install has one install leader and two trainees.
+After about 6 installs, a trainee can lead the next install.
+Installing antennas is the main activity of a community network.
+Everything else you do should be about enabling more installs.

+A long-term plan is to maybe have our first employee when we get over 1000 nodes.
+At this size on our funding model it becomes possible to pay one salary.

+Volunteers are naturally more concerned about their specific neighborhood.
+This needs to be encouraged as they can help decentralize the organization and independently organize installs for their neighborhood.
+Centrally organizing everything just slows things down.

 **Meetup spaces**